 - On Hey Arnold!, this is the cause of a teachers' strike at P.S.
 118.

-- A Robot Chicken sketch has NASA reciving only $1 for their annual budget, so they "go back to basics" by trying to send monkeys into space in various ways.
+- A Robot Chicken sketch has NASA reviving only $1 for their annual budget, so they "go back to basics" by trying to send monkeys into space through various methods like a giant slingshot.

 - Gravity Falls: Grunkle Stan, all over, especially in "The Time-Traveller's Pig":

 - Stan: There she is, the cheapest fair money can rent!
 I spared every expense!

 [cable car with Dipper in it lands next to them, having fallen off the cable]

 Dipper: I think the sky tram is broken.
 Also most of my bones.